 Last-minute freakouts, defensive, territorial, or non-collaborative team members, and late nights and long weekends—they don’t have a place in my world.

-There’s a silly myth out there that launches are high drama, require crazy hours, and push people to their limits.
+There’s a silly myth out there that launches are high drama, require long hours, and push people to their limits.

 Well, it’s probably not a myth because PEOPLE LET IT HAPPEN TO THEM.